 But even so, just because of its lutein content, I would eat it even if tasted horrid; needlessly going blind is not something that appeals to me!

-The second good reason to eat kale, whether you like it or not, is its glucoraphanin content; it's complex biochemistry that is only for the boffins, but in case you interested it's converted to a powerful anti cancer compound called sulforaphane.
+The second good reason to eat kale, whether you like its lack of taste or not, is its glucoraphanin content; it's complex biochemistry that is only for the boffins, but in case you interested it's converted to a powerful anti cancer compound called sulforaphane.
 It inhibits a nasty antibiotic resistant bug called Helicobacter pylori that causes stomach ulcers and tumours.

 The third good reason to eat kale regularly is that research shows that the fibre binds with bile acids in the colon and thus reduces cholesterol levels in the blood.